 The Renewal Corporation will install irrigation systems as needed in the riparian areas of Iron Gate (approximately 109 acres) and Copco No. 1 (approximately 98 acres) to increase the likelihood of seeding success, facilitate establishment of native vegetation, and promote stabilization of the floodplain of the Klamath River and its tributaries within the Limits of Work post-drawdown.
 Additional areas will receive supplemental irrigation, with primary focus on south facing slopes with lower soil moisture, as needed to meet vegetative performance criteria and achieve sediment stabilization.
 Wide-scale irrigation use is not anticipated for any parts of the Limits of Work after Year 2.
 Water used for irrigation will be pumped directly from the Klamath River or tributaries, with diversion points being determined at a later time as needed.
-Upon license transfer, Renewal Corporation will hold applicable water rights for such diversions.
+The intakes of pumps used for irrigation will be screened to prevent fish injury or entrainment.
+The Renewal Corporation will undertake irrigation pursuant to a valid water right, which may be existing appropriative water right permit or license, a statement of water and diversion and use (if the diversion is under a riparian or pre-1914 claim), a small irrigation registration, or a new filing for an appropriative right.
+The Renewal Corporation will file reports for water use as required by the California Code of Regulations, title 23, Chapter 2.7 Water Diversion and Use Reports (section 907 et seq).